 You can’t please everyone.
 You literally can’t.
 If you try, you’ll lose your sense of self.

 I’ve seen people hate on incredibly technical works of art, and I’ve seen people gush over the simplest of compositions.
 I’ve gotten my fair share of negative comments on my art.
 And you know what?
 Now I just laugh, because I’m not making art to please others.
 I’m making art that speaks to me.

 Your audience is waiting for you.
 Right now it might just be your mom, and that’s okay.
 I promise you that your art will be appreciated by the right people.
 It takes time to find them, but if you are making art that fulfills you, it will speak to others as well.

-So ignore the silence you may experience when you first show your art to the world.
+So ignore the silence or the insults you may experience when you first show your art to the world.
 Keep creating and keep putting your work out there.

 5. You don’t need to go to art school.

 I don’t want to get deep into how flawed the United States education system is, but the fact that schools give out art degrees that leave a student tens of thousands of dollars in debt without a solid career that can earn enough to pay the loans back is just nonsensical.

 I’m not saying school is bad.
 You do need to learn how to be a skilled artist, but you don’t need a degree and you don’t need to go into debt.
 There are a lot of free or cheap ways to learn how to be an artist.